Rhosinjay-cyb/Azure-Firewall/README.md

 ## Tools Used
 Azure Firewall
 ## Lab Setup
-Creation of Virtual network and multiple Subnets Deployment of VMs
+Creation of Virtual network and multiple Subnets/ Deployment of VMs/
 Deployment of Azure Firewall alongside Firewall policy Configure of a route table
 Configure of a UDR